 If you need the full decision framework, read on.

-Here is the contradiction that most investors sit inside without realising it.
+Here is the contradiction most investors sit inside without realizing it.

-They ask, "New Gurgaon or Old Gurgaon?" as if it were a neighbourhood preference.
+They ask, "New Gurgaon or Old Gurgaon?" as if it were a neighborhood preference.
 It is not.

 It is a capital allocation question.
 The answer varies significantly based on your financial needs over the next 3 to 7 years.